intelsdi-x/snap-demo-idf/README.md

-Welcome to IDF!
-Here is the lab work you'll be up to for the next two hours.

-## What's running:

-* Laptop with Intel i7 Skylake processor
-* Ubuntu 16.04
-* Snap 0.15.0
-* Kubernetes 1.3.0
+Welcome!
+The IDF Snap Lab instructions have been updated to allow anyone to follow along with a VM.
+However some exercises might no behave correctly unless you have an Intel Skylake processor running Ubuntu 16.04.

 ## Labs

-Today's lab will go through each section below:
+The lab will go through each section below:

 ### Using Snap
 Documentation is available under `using-snap`.